Malaysian Prison Department

-The department is headquartered in the Malaysia Prison Complex (Kompleks Penjara Kajang) in Kajang, Selangor in the Klang Valley.
+The department is headquartered in the Malaysia Prison Complex (Kompleks Penjara Kajang) in Kajang, Selangor.

 History

-During the era of British rule and until the arrival of the Japanese in 1942, penal institutions were the responsibility of the individual states' governments with their respective regulations.
-In the Straits Settlements, a Superintendent based in Singapore, acted as the supervisor and inspected the institutions under his jurisdiction.
+During British colonial rule and the Japanese occupation from 1941 to 1945, penal institutions were the responsibility of the individual states' governments with their respective regulations.
+In the Straits Settlements, a Superintendent based in Singapore served as the supervisor and inspected the institutions under his jurisdiction.

 The Straits Settlements were the earliest to build their own prisons while the Federated Malay States did so only after the British set up a responsible department.
-The Taiping Prison, better known as the Taiping Gaol, the largest at the time, was built in 1879.
-Prisons were built with the main purpose of bringing suffering to the inmates in the hope that this would deter people from committing crimes.
+Taiping Prison, the largest at the time, was built in 1879.
+Prisons were built with the main purpose of bringing suffering to the inmates in the hope that it would deter people from committing crimes.

-In 1881, Sikh warders were brought in to assist Malay warders while vocational instructors from Hong Kong were used in an effort to introduce trades to the prisons.
+In 1881, Sikh warders were brought in from India to assist Malay warders while vocational instructors from Hong Kong were brought in too an effort to introduce trades to the inmates.
 Among the earliest of these were rock breaking and carpentry.
-An attempt was made to categorise the inmates in 1882, then in 1889 European warders were appointed at some prisons.
+An attempt was made to categorise the inmates in 1882.
+Then, in 1889, European warders were appointed at some prisons.

 With the formation of the Federated Malay States, Taiping Prison became a detention centre for long-term prisoners from Perak, Pahang, Negeri Sembilan and Selangor.
 In 1923, a visiting justice system was introduced and prison industries expanded to include printing work, weaving, sewing, rattan weaving, and metalwork.
 Rock-breaking work was abolished in 1924 and replaced with the pounding of coconut husks.

-During the Japanese occupation (1941–1945), the Imperial Japanese Army also used the prisons for POWs.
-All records of the prisons and its inmates for this period were subsequently destroyed by the Japanese.
+During the Japanese occupation from 1941 to 1945, the Imperial Japanese Army also used the prisons for housing prisoners-of-war (POWs).
+All records of the prisons and the POWs for this period were subsequently destroyed by the Japanese by the end of the war.